USS Juneau (LPD-10): Decommissioning

 Juneau swapped with her sister ship during the third quarter of fiscal year 2008.
 After the swap, the ship sailed to San Diego for decommissioning.
 The decommissioning took place 30 October 2008 after which the ship was moved to Hawaii and placed in the National Defense Reserve Fleet.
+On 26 or 27 June, 2026, Juneau was sunk as a target by multinational forces during Exercise Valiant Shield in the Pacific Ocean about 200 nautical miles off the coast of Guam.
+A Royal New Zealand Air Force P-8A Poseidon fired two AGM-84D Harpoon missiles and a B-2 Spirit bomber launched a Long Range Anti-Ship Missile, or LRASM, then she was torpedoed and sunk by a Japanese submarine.